Scottish nationalism: Language

 Jacobitism as a significant political force diminished, Highland dress was outlawed, banned, and Highland culture & Language deterred, those speaking Gaelic, or wearing highland dress historically received various forms of punishment.
 On 1 July 1782, royal assent was given to Repeal of the Act Proscribing the Wearing of Highland Dress 22 George III, Chap.
 63, 1782 and a proclamation issued in Gaelic and English.
 Under the Education (Scotland) Act, school attendance was compulsory and only English was taught, or tolerated in the schools of both the Lowlands and the Highlands and Islands.
 As a result, any student who spoke Scottish Gaelic in the school or on its grounds could expect what Ronald Black calls the, "familiar Scottish experience of being thrashed" for speaking their native language of Gaelic.

 Since devolution and the passing of the Gaelic Language (Scotland) Act 2005, Scottish nationalists have spearheaded an effort to bring Scottish Gaelic back from the brink of extinction through the spread of immersion schools funded by the Scottish Parliament.

-The Scots Language, previously known as Inglis/Early Scots is a lowland, West Germanic Language which also has a reported history of being deterred within Scottish Education.
+The lowland Scots Language, previously known as Inglis/Early Scots is a member of the West Germanic languages which also has a reported history of being deterred within Scottish Education.
 Scots speakers today agree that they have received various forms of punishment for speaking Scots.
-For this reason, the protection and revival of both Gaelic and Lowland Scots play a key role in nationalist ideology.
+For this reason, the protection and revival of both Scottish Gaelic and Lowland Scots play a key role in nationalist ideology.

 Linguistic independence is primarily associated with the poetry of Robert Burns about the events of the Wars of Scottish Independence, before it experienced a resurgence during the Scottish Renaissance, as led by Hugh MacDiarmid.